o-gs/dji-firmware-tools/README.md

 warnings are shown, you must investigate the cause to make sure final firmware will not be damaged.
 You are using the tools on your own risk.

+If you don't know where to start, check the [tests](#tests).
+They will provide you with command lines to communicate to the drone, or to extract all the layers of a specific firmware (as long as you can place it correctly).

 # Firmware structure

 Since all the tools are available in source code form, it is easy to check details